Skip to main content

 The Python transformation runs before the aggregations so you can transform data as needed before it is aggregated.

-from tecton import Entity, stream_feature_view, Aggregation
+from tecton import Entity, stream_feature_view, Aggregate

 from datetime import datetime, timedelta

-user = Entity(name="user", join_keys=["user_id"])
+user = Entity(name="user", join_keys=[Field("user_id", String)])

 @stream_feature_view(